 The popularity of cycling is on the rise in Richmond, and the city is encouraging cycling with a continually growing bike-lane network.
 There are dedicated bike lanes all over downtown, and there's even a route all the way to Williamsburg called the Virginia Capital Trail.

-Those who don't own a bike can make use of several bike-share programmes, which allow riders to pick up a (regular or electric) bike at stations all over the city and drop them at any station after their ride.
+Those who don't own a bike can use a bike-sharing programme such as RVA Bikeshare, which allows riders to pick up and drop off a (regular or electric) bike at any of the stations sprinkled throughout the city.